lisp-mirror/luna/README.md

 **The library is still WIP and is subject to change, it is however usable and there is some documentation on how to use luna.framework/extend luna.**

+When I say subject to change, I mean there could be pretty big changes without warning.

+If you get stuck you can talk to me in `#cl-matrix:matrix.org`

 ## Usage

 This bot is mostly used for banning and cleaning up spam across a group of rooms in a more accessible way than a simple script.